sisl/Contrail/docs/source/tutorial.rst

 Steps to Save Waypoints and Models:
 -------------------------------------

 #.
-Click *Save Waypoints (.dat) or Model (.json)* button; this will trigger a popup window where you can select whether you'd like to save the generated waypoints, the generation model, or both.
+Click *Save Waypoints (.dat) or Model (.json)*
+   * This will trigger a popup window where you can select whether you'd like to save the generated waypoints, the generation model, or both.
 #.
 Fill in the names for the desired files and then click *Save.*
    * This will automatically save the waypoint files to the scr/data folder and the generation models to the scr/models folder within the local repository.
    *  If the files are not too large, the browser will also present the files as a download.